jimmejardine/qiqqa-open-source/docs-src/Notes/FAQ/Qiqqa Sniffer, BibTeX grazing and Google Scholar RECAPTCHA and Access Denied site blocking errors.md

 That is why you get less hassle from Google when you log into your google account and access Scholar while being logged in.

-## That's all dandy, but I cannot log into my google account inside the Qiqqa Sniffer!
+## That's all dandy, but I cannot log into my Google account inside the Qiqqa Sniffer!

 Yep, that's the 'old embedded browser' kicking in: Google doesn't allow logins in 'outdated' / 'outmoded' or otherwise *unsupported* browsers, and XULrunner happens to be one of those, alas.
 Hence we have [issue #2](https://github.com/jimmejardine/qiqqa-open-source/issues/2) which is, regrettably, a lot of work to accomplish, so it will take a while before that one is done.

-**Note**:  it looks like the User-Agent tweak in Qiqqa v82 allows you to log into your google account inside the Qiqqa Sniffer, but that only succeeds anyway when the planets are aligned or what-not.
+**Note**:  it looks like the User-Agent tweak in Qiqqa v82 allows you to log into your Google account inside the Qiqqa Sniffer, but that only succeeds anyway when the planets are aligned or what-not.
 It worked kinda okay back in Q4 2019, but, like with all other things Scholar Access, its success rate seems to decline, so YMMV.
 Now, at the start of Q3 2021, this trick is dead in the water, regrettably.

 ## But you can tell Google that you are a modern-day Chrome, right?
 There's the User-Agent!